zhangyongqin/AMCNN/README.md

 We have encapsulated each module,

-- you need to put the data set in the train and label folder under the deform folder, then call data.Py (data processing file) processes image data into NPY format data (you can rewrite the data processing file according to your needs).
+- You need to put the data set in the train and label folder under the deform folder, then call data.Py (data processing file) processes image data into NPY format data (you can rewrite the data processing file according to your needs).
 ```bash
 AMCNN/models/process/data_process.py
 ```